-- Fill the sock halfway with rice to help weigh and position your gnome.
+- Fill the sock halfway with polyfill beads to help weigh and position your gnome.
 Finish filling with cotton stuffing but leave enough room to tie a knot in the top of the sock.

 - Tie a knot in the top of the sock and secure with hot glue in case the kids play with it.

-- Hot glue the beard just under the knot of your sock (we only secure the top of the fur but you can glue down the sides, as well).
+- Hot glue the beard just under and wrapping around the nose of your sock (I only secured the top of the fur but you can glue down the sides, as well, if desired).

-- Glue on two yellow buttons on the front.
+- Glue on two yellow buttons on the front of the hat.

-- Use alphabet stickers or an SVG file to print out “Days Until Disney” onto the small chalkboard.
+- Use the letterboard or use an SVG file to print out “Days Until Disney” onto a small chalkboard and enjoy!